How Much Do Laminate Countertops Cost?

 Standard laminate countertops will come with a sharp-cornered square edge.
 However, you have a variety of options when it comes to edge design, each with its own price range.

-Dupont: A short, sharp top edge with a short bottom curve; adds $10–$20 per linear ft.
+Dupont Short, sharp top edge with a short bottom curve $10–$20

 You can install laminate countertops in various rooms throughout the home, including bathrooms and both indoor and outdoor kitchens.
 Prices will vary between each space based on the average size of the countertop and the specific considerations these different settings require.